First-ever ‘Jeopardy!” team contest draws top champions

 CULVER CITY, Calif.
-(AP) — The first-ever “Jeopardy!” team tournament is bringing together 18 of the game’s top players.
+(AP) — Glance around the “Jeopardy!” set during rehearsals for its first-ever team championship and it’s easy to be intimidated by the assembled brain power.

 There’s Brad Rutter, whose overall “Jeopardy!” haul, $4.3 million, is the most won on any game show.
+And Ken Jennings, a 74-game winner and top moneymaker, with $2.5 million, in non-tournament “Jeopardy!” competition.
+And Buzzy Cohen, the reigning Tournament of Champions winner.

-Ken Jennings is a 74-game winner and top moneymaker in non-tournament “Jeopardy!” competition, with $2.5 million, and Buzzy Cohen is the show’s reigning Tournament of Champions winner.
+They’re among the six captains who will join their teams in competing for a top $1 million prize in a series of 10 episodes that begin airing Wednesday and conclude March 5.
+The other three captains: Julia Collins, No. 2 in overall winnings on the show; Colby Burnett, a Teachers Tournament and Tournament of Champions victor, and Austin Rogers, No. 5 in games and money won.

-They’re among the six captains who will join their teams in competing for a top $1 million prize on the syndicated show.
+“It’s like the Mount Rushmore of ‘Jeopardy!'” observed Jimmy McGuire, part of the traveling “clue crew” that poses video answers from distant spots.

 Most Read Nation & World Stories